VertAdam/paint-the-world/README.md

 - [x] add about me/contact page
 - [x] add a "about the project" page
 - [x] upload to heroku
-- [ ] create a readme file for the project
 - [X] create a medium article for the project

 ### Maybes: